 Choosing a substance abuse treatment program is a big decision – and one that is understandably characterized by a lot of questions.
 From information about the background and expertise of key staff, to details about the range and nature of treatment programs, to specifics about facility size and cost of care, you should be well informed when selecting the program that is right for you or your loved one.
 These common questions and answers will help you make a decision you can feel good about.

-BTG is relatively small treatment facility licensed to treat up to 24 clients at a time.
+We are a relatively small treatment facility, licensed to treat 24 clients at a time.
 Our size enables us to give our clients the personal attention and individualized treatment that they deserve.
-At capacity, each substance abuse counselor has a maximum case load between 6 and 8 clients.
-BTG strives to maintain a caseload of 4 clients per substance abuse counselor.
+At capacity, each counselor has a max case load of about 6-8 clients.
+We strive to have 4 clients per counselor.

 BTG strives to offer the most therapeutic approach in each clinical environment.
 Therefore, clinical staff assesses the appropriateness and value of gender-specific groups and mixed gender groups throughout the clinical day.

 A tapered approach to treatment that allows clients to step down in care, assume greater responsibility for their own sobriety is critical to help the client continue to make healthy and safe steps forward.